 Blessed is a loaded term because it blurs the distinction between two very different categories: gift and reward.
 It can be a term of pure gratitude.
 “Thank you, God.
 I could not have secured this for myself.”
 But it can also imply that it was deserved.
 “Thank you, me.
 For being the kind of person who gets it right.”
 It is a perfect word for an American society that says it believes the American dream is based on hard work, not luck.

 If Oprah could eliminate a single word, it would be “luck.”
 “Nothing about my life is lucky,” she argued on her cable show.
 “Nothing.
 A lot of grace.
 A lot of blessings.
 A lot of divine order.
 But I don’t believe in luck.
-For me luck is preparation meeting the moment of opportunity.”
+For me luck is preparation meeting the moment of opportunity.”and

 And as a scholar, I can say that our society is steeped in a culture of facile reasoning.
 What goes around comes around.
 Karma is a bitch.
 And God is always, for some reason, going around closing doors and opening windows.
 God is super into that.